sigstore/root-signing/scripts/README.md

 * That the directory where they keys were added match the serial number from the cert (preventing a keyholder from using their key multiple times)

-3. When everyone has completed generating their keys, keyholders should run three sequentual rounds to sign the metadata files.
+3. When everyone has completed provisioning their keys, **keyholders** should run three sequentual rounds to sign the metadata files.
 You will not be able to skip rounds.
 The script will verify that the previous step's metadata files were signed correctly (with the correct threshold and valid signatures).

 a.
 Round one.
 Take turns signing root and targets: